-- Staff must stay at least 6 feet from other adults, including those in the same cohort. - $\circ$ Set up offices and staff rooms so that staff do not work or sit within 6 feet of each other. - Encourage virtual meetings using video conferencing apps for meetings and discussions with parents, instead of meeting in-person. - When staff do not need to be closer to children to meet their developmental and learning needs, they should try to stay at least 6 feet away.
+- Staff must stay at least 6 feet from other adults, including those in the same cohort. - Set up offices and staff rooms so that staff do not work or sit within 6 feet of each other. - Encourage virtual meetings using video conferencing apps for meetings and discussions with parents, instead of meeting in-person. - Staff who have been fully vaccinated for COVID-19 do not need distance themselves from children and youth in the program. - Staff who are not fully vaccinated for COVID-19 can be closer than 6 feet to children when needed to meet developmental and learning needs.